-$^{12}$ Since we can estimate the degree of local financial development only starting in 1990, for workers joining the firm before 1990 we assign the degree of financial development of the province in 1990.
-This assumption is consistent with our observation (see Section 3.2) that the structure of the local banking market had been frozen by the 1936 legislation, with little entry and expansion until the 1990s (possibly with the exception of Sicily, see footnote 10).
+14. Since we can estimate the degree of local financial development only starting in 1990, for workers joining the firm before 1990, we assign the degree of financial development of the province in 1990.
+This assumption is consistent with our observation (see Section 3.1) that the structure of the local banking market had been frozen by the 1936 legislation, with little entry and expansion until the 1990s (possibly with the exception of Sicily, see note 7).
+We also checked whether the results changed if we were to use only jobs that start during our sample period 1990-1997, and find qualitatively similar results.